 Kids learn important money lessons from watching how adults around them earn, spend, save, and borrow.
 The Consumer Finance Protection Bureau and the Federal Deposit Insurance Corporation have created some great resources to help teach children, teens, and young adults how to make good financial decisions to achieve their goals throughout the stages of their lives

-The Jump$tart Coalition says it is the premier online library of financial education resources for anyone who wants to teach financial smarts to students.
+The Jump$tart Coalition provides a variety of financial literacy resources for anyone who wants to teach financial smarts to students.

 Stock Market Game

 Students “invest” $100,000 in this stock market game which teaches economic and financial concepts.